Fiction: A Lady's Prerogative Book II: Wounded Aerth - Part I by Brian Joseph Johns

 "My parents?
 I'm worried about waking Sato."
 She replied, bending forward and biting his lip.

 Their intensity and passion peaked and they could no longer keep each other at bay with playful banter or wit.
-They fell asleep in each other's arms after making love each sleeping peacefully and well into the morning.
+They fell asleep in each other's arms after making love, each sleeping peacefully and well into the morning.

 Nelony sat in her bath tub running a green cloth over her body still enamored of her fantasy with Barris.
 Her recall of the night's dream was a romantic setting in the reaches of a warm and dark forest.
 They'd found each other naked and upon meeting they'd wrapped themselves around one another and fell to the leafy forest floor where they made love.
 After their lustful encounter they lay together in the leaves and the peace as the morning sun peered through the boughs around them.
 She recalled each and every moment of her dream as her fingers found their way to her sensitive parts and she tensed with passion and ecstasy.
 She sat in the tub half asleep enjoying her morning glow before starting the rest of her day.

 Still in her house coat, Nelony had just finished her morning toast and juice when the doorbell rang.
-She lived in the city in a cosy little split level town home as comfortable as it was convenient.
+She lived in the city in a cozy little split level town home as comfortable as it was convenient.
 She put her dishes in the sink and scuttled down the front stairs to the entryway checking her peep hole before opening the door.

 "Morning Ma'am.
-I've got a delivery for a Miss N Ardbloem?"
+I've got a delivery for a Miss N. Ardbloem?"
 A gentleman in company coveralls asked her.

 "That would be me.
 A package?
 For me?"
 Nelony responded cheerily.